A Curry-Howard Correspondence for Linear, Reversible Computation: Introduction

 Paving the way toward the verification of critical software, the Curry-Howard correspondence provides a versatile framework.
-It has been used to mirror first and second-order logics with dependent-type systems~\cite{coqart,leroy2009compcert}, separation logics with mem\-o\-ry-aware type systems~\cite{reynolds02separation,jung2018rustbelt}, resource-sensitive logics with differential privacy~\cite{gaboardu2013differential-privacy}, logics with monads with reasoning on side-effects~\cite{swamy2016dependent,maillard2020relational}, etc.
+It has been used to mirror first and second-order logics with dependent-type systems~\cite{coqart,leroy2009compcert}, separation logics with mem\-o\-ry-aware type systems~\cite{reynolds02separation,jung2018rustbelt}, resource-sensitive logics with differential privacy~\cite{gaboardu2013differential-privacy}, logics with monads with reasoning on side-effects~\cite{swamy2016dependent,maillard2020relational}, \textit{etc}.
+One aspect that has not yet been covered by the Curry-Howard correspondence is the realm of \emph{reversible computation}.